 - If a “B” Feature is run, the non-qualifiers will be lined up according to their finish in the heat races straight up.
 Transfer positions will be dependent upon car count.

 - The “A” Feature for the Late Model, Street Stock, Pure Stock, Mini Stocks and Super 4’s will be lined up according to their finish in the heat races straight up.
 Amateur 4’s will be lined up according to their finish in the heat races with all previous feature winners in the rear with the most recent winner at the tail.

 - On nights when a division does not run heat races, the line-ups will be according to the blind draw held at the draw window for their feature race.

-- Any participant found to be illegal will not receive prize money and may not receive points for that event.
-If found illegal on a double features night, the car will be declared illegal for both races and will not prize money and may not receive points for either race.
+24. Any participant found to be illegal will not receive prize money and will not receive points for that event.
+If found illegal on a double features night, the car will be declared illegal for both races and will not receive prize money and points for either race.